ELLIPSECT: A surface brightness analysis tool for GALFIT 3: Conclusions and Future Work

 \section{Conclusions and Future Work}

-The paper introduces {\texttt{EllipSect}}, a Python tool for analyzing \texttt{GALFIT 3} output files.
+This paper introduces \texttt{EllipSect} algorithm implemented in \texttt{Python} designed to analyze outputs from \texttt{GALFIT 3}.
 It generates surface brightness profiles for galaxies, models, and individual components, offering single-plot and multiplot visualizations.
 Additionally, {\texttt{EllipSect}} computes various photometric parameters, including light fractions for each component, $r_e^t$, $\left<\mu\right>_e$, $\mu_e$, absolute magnitudes, the luminosity radius $90\%$, the effective radius of the galaxy, the Kron radius, and the Petrosian radius.
-It also calculates tidal and Bumpiness parameters, signal-to-noise ratios, and local $\chi^2_{\nu}$ values to assess differences between models and observed galaxies.
+It also calculates Tidal and Bumpiness parameters, signal-to-noise ratios, and local $\chi^2_{\nu}$ values to assess differences between models and observed galaxies.

-{\texttt{EllipSect}} offers two methods for computing the sky background and enables users to distinguish among different models for galaxies by calculating the Akaike and Bayesian information criteria.
-The code can be easily adapted to other \texttt{GALFIT 3} wrapping codes and will be integrated with DGCG in future work.
+{\texttt{EllipSect}} offers two methods for computing the sky background and enables users to distinguish among different galaxy models by computing Bayesian information criteria.
+The code can be easily adapted to other \texttt{GALFIT 3} wrapping codes and will be integrated with \texttt{DGCG} in future work.
 This project aims to apply {\texttt{EllipSect}} to analyze data images containing hundreds of galaxies, such as galaxy clusters.

 {\texttt{EllipSect}} is a robust tool for analyzing \texttt{GALFIT 3} output and extracting extensive photometric information for galaxies.
 Its flexibility and versatility make it an essential tool for studying galaxy properties and morphology.
 Future development will focus on expanding its capacity to handle larger datasets and integrate it with other \texttt{GALFIT 3} wrapping codes.